 Introduction and purpose of this statement

-This statement outlines the steps that Winton has taken to detect and prevent modern slavery during the financial year ended 31 December 2016 and the following period prior to publication of this statement.
+This statement outlines the steps that Winton has taken to detect and prevent modern slavery during the financial year ended 31 December 2021 and the following period prior to publication of this statement.
 This statement will be reviewed and, where required, updated annually.
-This statement applies to all entities in the Winton group.
+This statement applies to relevant entities in the Winton group.

 It is Winton’s policy not to tolerate modern slavery, servitude, forced labour or human trafficking as contemplated by the Act (“Modern Slavery”) within its business activities, employment arrangements or supply chains.

 Due to the nature of its business, Winton has a limited supply chain.
 Accordingly, the risk of Modern Slavery in Winton’s business is relatively low when compared to businesses which produce or sell physical goods.Winton’s direct supply chain is limited and includes, for example, financial data providers.
 Winton uses a number of third party suppliers in its indirect supply chain in relation to non-core functions such as cleaning and security.